davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 oc apply -f blue-green-pipeline/application-cluster-config.yaml
 ```

-Looking at the Argo CD dashboard, you would notice that an application has been created[^note].
+Looking at the Argo CD dashboard, you would notice that an application has been created.

-[^note]:
-    `cluster-configuration` will have the status `Progressing` till we execute the first pipeline.

 You can click on the `cluster-configuration` application to check the details of sync resources and their status on the cluster.